EESSI/docs/docs/site_build/site_cvmfs.md

 DOWNLOAD_DIR=/prefix/for/tarball/staging  # Some directory to temporarily store tarballs on the Stratum 0 ALLOWED_SIGNERS=/path/to/allowed/signers/file  # Optional, needed in step 4
 REPO_NAME="<repo_name>"
+# Repository-relative path to the versions directory.
+# This must match the versions_subpath used for .cvmfsdirtab.
+VERSIONS_SUBPATH="versions"
+# For a site prefix such as /cvmfs/name.sitename.tld/eessi, use:
+# VERSIONS_SUBPATH="eessi/versions"

 # a name for a dir in the bucket in which to archive tarballs, so that a subsequent run doesn't re-ingest them
 ARCHIVE_PREFIX="archive"
 # Ensure the download directory exists